P-Brzezinski/BookT/README.md

     For Restaurateur:
     - create your restaurant
     - manage table numbers and places,
-    - you can specify:
-      -time for reservation
-      -time between reservations
-      -minimum and maximum guests at table
+    - you can specify all details and for example estimated time for reservation, estimated time between reservations etc
     - based on input data reservations will be booked

     Reservation system: